Cocktail Dress vs Formal Dress

 The Adria Cocktail dresses here at Noodz Boutique (click here to see the product) is ample proof.
 Since they are of the midi/below the knee length, these can be considered to be cocktail dresses.
 The curve hugging fit teamed with the beautiful off the shoulder design allows you to show some skin all the same time looking elegant and classy.
 This dress will give the perfect image of a diva in an off-shoulder neckline style that is meant to be worn at cocktail parties.

 The Penelope Satin Gown (click here to see the product) however features a floor-length mermaid silhouette with elegant long train.
 This evening dress is considered a formal dress and is suitable for black tie events including prom and a formal wedding.
 The shiny effect and silky feel of the satin fabric adds a touch of sophistication and luxury too.

 How to Style your Formal Dress?

-Once you are sure of the dress code for your evening wear, you can just go ahead and make a long gown in bold and classic colours like this Salma Off The Shoulder Gown your formal dress choice which makes you look like a million bucks no matter what the event.
-You may accessorise it with a statement piece of jewellery, which can be anything from a golden patterned cuff or a pair of diamond tear drop earrings or simply a choker neckpiece.
+Once you are sure of the dress code for your evening wear, you can just go ahead and make a long gown like our Penelope Satin Gown your formal dress choice which makes you look like a million bucks no matter what the event.
+You may accessorise it with a statement piece of jewellery, which can be anything from a sparkly cuff or a pair of diamond tear drop earrings or neckpiece.
 But make sure you stick to just one and not overwhelm the formal look with a couple of gaudy accessories.